 Out of the 96 satellites owned by America, 88 belong to Planet Inc., a company based in California.
 These 88 nanosatellites are called Doves and will form a constellation to provide real-time high-resolution images of the earth.

-The PEASSS (Piezo Electric Assisted Smart Satellite Structure) satellite carries piezoelectric materials and next-generation sensors to study power generation and pointing accuracy in space.
+The PEASSS (Piezo Electric Assisted Smart Satellite Structure) satellite carries piezoelectric materials and next-generation sensors.
+For the most part, its primary purpose is to study power generation and pointing accuracy in space.

 DIDO, designed by an Israeli-Swiss company SpacePharma consists of a miniaturized lab for micro-gravity research on biological and chemical experiments.